engineering team reviewing supplier drawings and production details during a China factory visit

 Most companies repeat the same mistakes:

-A well-organized visit can still produce a weak decision.
+A well-organized visit can still produce a weak conclusion.

 A factory visit does not fail because the factory was bad.